There are many types of Mormons in the world – not just the LDS Church in Utah.

 Q. Do you baptize dead people?

 A. No. That’s the LDS Church, based in Salt Lake City.
-Reform Mormons don’t believe in that; we don’t believe is is necessary or wise.
+Reform Mormons don’t believe in proxy ordinances, feeling that they are unnecessary and often unwise.

 Q. Do you follow a prophet?

 A. No, we look to the variety of inspired writing that comes from people every day, and from history.
-We learn to follow our own guidance, and learn to make our own way in life.
+We learn to follow our own guidance and to make our own way in life.

 Q. Are you a church?